 There are numerous Openfit Live core workouts that either combine abs exercises with other training like HIIT, or give you a 15-minute workout that’s entirely core-focused.
 For example, try the 10-Minutes Abs or the Total Core Express.
 Either way, you’ll feel that good burn!

 Who it’s good for: These classes are appropriate for all levels, and they make a good add-on workout to other Openfit programs.

-Member tip: If you feel like you need to modify or that you’re not “feeling it” where you should, be sure to ask the trainer, suggests Openfit member Dayna Marie.
+Teammate tip: If you feel like you need to modify or that you’re not “feeling it” where you should, be sure to ask the trainer, suggests Openfit Teammate Dayna Marie.
 They can give you very helpful tips about possible modifications and where you should be focusing your attention.

 A mix of cardio and conditioning, Openfit Live kickboxing classes will help you learn basic upper-body strikes and combos as you work up a sweat.
 You’ll also practice boxing classics like the jab, cross, hook, and uppercut.

 Who it’s good for: Tough enough to challenge seasoned athletes, yet completely accessible to beginners.

 Teammate tip: If you’re dealing with a physical issue that’s causing limitations, talk to the trainer about your situation, says Openfit Teammate Kayla Badon-Mouton.
 She has back issues, but the kickboxing trainers always give her modifications for high-intensity moves that keep her safe.

 Apart from injecting a little fun into your workouts, Openfit Live jump rope classes can help you quickly improve your agility and cardiovascular fitness.
 You can find classes dedicated to jumping rope, but you might also see it as an exercise or part of a warm-up in other classes.